birtu17/appleClone/README.md

 • Fourth section – left part (Watch – Series 5) and Fourth section – right part (Card is here) are assigned for Getu
 • Fifth section – left part (tv+) and Fifth section – right part (AirPods Pro) are assigned for Eyosi
 • Sixth section – left part (MacBook Pro) and Sixth section – right part (The new iPad) are assigned for Teddy

+## the demo of this website can be found here https://birtu17.github.io/appleClone/